-Personally, I gave myself a 1 on all the questions except the first one for a total of 4.
-So I’m apparently not at risk for complicated grief.
+Personally, I gave myself a 1 on all the questions except the first one.
+That one got a zero.
+The total came to 4.
+I’m apparently not at risk for complicated grief.

 In the United States, PG-13 is a rating of how violent or smutty a movie is.
 It’s also the name of a widely used assessment for prolonged grief disorder.
 The co-developer of this assessment is Holly Prigerson, a professor at the Cornell University medical school who has published many papers on grief and assessment.